 In order for a qualification to be accepted for FHT membership and to the FHT Therapist Register, it must meet the following criteria:

 - CNH1 Explore and establish the client’s needs for complementary and natural healthcare

 - CNH2 Develop and agree plans for complementary and natural healthcare with clients

 - CNH12 Provide Reiki to clients

 All qualifications related to the FHT’s Register modalities must be reviewed by the FHT Education Panel.
 The qualification is reviewed by an expert in that particular therapy prior to the registrant being accepted to the FHT Therapist Register.

 Practical led and observed training to Qualifications and Credit Framework (QCF) Level 2 equivalent or above.
 This will ensure the course is mapped to the above standards.

 By choosing a reiki practitioner who is a member of the FHT, you can be confident that they are professionally trained, qualified and insured.
-They will also be listed on our Complementary Healthcare Therapist Register, as reiki is considered a form of complementary healthcare.
+They will also be listed on our FHT Therapist Register, as reiki is considered a form of complementary healthcare.